 No. We cannot accept reports based on individually designed templates.
-Submissions must only be made by completing and submitting our annual AML/CFT report submission form 2019.
+Submissions must only be made by completing and submitting our annual AML/CFT report submission form.
 See the instructions above about how to open and complete it.

 Can I use a template provided by another supervisor (or anyone else) to complete my annual AML/CFT report?

 No. You should use the template provided by your own supervisor.
-If we are your supervisor then submissions must be made using our annual AML/CFT report submission form 2019.
+If we are your supervisor then submissions must be made using our annual AML/CFT report submission form.
 See the instructions above about how to open and complete it.

-As a reminder, we supervise: issuers of securities, licensed supervisors, fund managers, brokers and custodians, financial advisers, derivatives issuers, DIMS providers and peer to peer lending and equity crowdfunding service providers.
+As a reminder, we supervise: issuers of securities, licensed supervisors, fund managers, client money or property service providers, certain financial advice providers, derivatives issuers, DIMS providers and peer to peer lending and equity crowdfunding service providers.

 What happens if I don't submit an annual AML/CFT report?